CenterForSpatialResearch/MappingForTheUrbanHumanities/Tutorials/01_MappingData00.md

 5. created and calculated new fields in an attribute table
 6. performed a table join to combine additional data to an existing shapefile’s attribute table
 7. queried a GIS dataset, using both tabular queries and spatial queries
-8. accessed the metadata of an existing GIS dataset
-9. worked with projections and examined the impacts of projection transformations on spatial analysis
+8. worked with projections and examined the impacts of projection transformations on spatial analysis

 ####Part 00
 Download the GitHub repository for this course.
+Using the green button [here](https://github.com/CenterForSpatialResearch/MappingForTheUrbanHumanities), select `Download ZIP`.
 The Class_Data folder will then have all of the datasets needed for tutorials.

 ###Mapping Data 00: Mapping World Population(s)
 ####Premise